maritz/nohm/README.md

 Then run the tests:

     npm run test
+    # or
+    npm run test:watch

 This requires a running redis server. (you can configure host/port with the command line arguments --redis-host 1.1.1.1 --redis-port 1234)

-**WARNING**: The tests also create a lot of keys in your database that look something like this:
+**WARNING**: The tests also create a lot of temporary keys in your database that look something like this:

-    nohmtests:something:something
+    nohmtestsuniques:something:something

-After the tests have run all keys that match the pattern nohmtests:\* are deleted!
+After the tests have run all keys that match the pattern nohmtests\* are deleted!

-You can prevent this by passing --no-cleanup (which will leave hundreds or thousands of test keys in your database).
-You may also change the prefix ("nohmtests") part doing something like
+You can change the prefix ("nohmtests") part doing something like

     node test/tests.js --nohm-prefix YourNewPrefix

 Now the keys will look like this:

-    YourNewPrefix:something:something

-Do note that the tests intentionally log out some warnings and errors.
-However these have (blue) log lines before them, announcing them.
-Any warnings/errors that do not have these announcements are actual problems.
+    YourNewPrefixuniques:something:something